akirilyuk/swaggen/README.md

 # swaggen

-Generates APIs from a Swagger.json file following the documentation first approach
+Generates APIs from a Swagger.json file following the documentation first approach.